sourabh-ncompass/temp-repo/README.md

   - Use nouns for Class and type names.
   - Names for methods should contain a verb.
-  - If a method returns a value indicating whether something is true or not, then start the method name with “is”.
+  - If a method returns a value indicating whether something is _true_ or _false_, then start the method name with _“is”_.
-  - If a method returns an object’s property, then start the name with “get”.
+  - If a method returns an object’s property, then start the name with _“get”_.
-  - If a method sets a property, then start with “set”.
+  - If a method sets a property, then start with _“set”_.
   - Avoid use of single identifiers for multiple purposes.
   - Use of descriptive names that defines the usability itself.